 by Mark Wallace

 It behoves the aspirant cultural critic to investigate all significant cultural phenomena, and with this in mind I have lately been looking into E.L.
 James’s bestselling erotic novel, 50 Shades of Grey, which is the fastest selling book of all time.
 Suddenly, it’s taken the generally unspeakable topic of sado-masochistic sexual relationships and presented it in a way that has found huge favour in the mainstream.
 It has provided a new code with which to speak of things which as their uneuphemized selves cannot be spoken of.
 Yet whether 50 Shades is really about sex and/or sado-masochism is harder to say.
-Perhaps its popularity is that it is a book nominally about sex that really gives free rein to other fantasies, giving to these tired old tropes a veneer of newness.
+Perhaps its popularity is that it is a book nominally about sex that really gives free rein to other fantasies, giving to certain old tropes a veneer of newness by the addition of sado-masochistic content.
 Here, having read 66% of the novel by Kindle’s calculations, I will take time to reflect on this groundbreaking work, this Sign of the Times, as our old friend Mr C. would say.

 [A] system of teachings and promises that one the one hand explains to him [i.e. man], with enviable thoroughness, the riddles of this world, and on the other assures him that a careful providence will watch over his life and compensate him in a future existence for any privations he suffers in this.
 The common man cannot imagine this providence otherwise than as an immensely exalted father.

 The good doctor goes on to find this “so patently infantile, so remote from reality, that it pains a philanthropic temperament to think that the great majority of mortals will never be able to rise above such a view of life.”